kndugan/kndugan.github.io/README.md

 ## Description

-This website is to highlight the projects and Javascript, HTML, and CSS skills I've aquired through the professional coding bootcamp for MERN stack web development.
+This website is to highlight the projects and coding skills I've aquired through the professional coding bootcamp for MERN stack web development.

+My Bootstrap themed portfolio site consists of two pages with a navigation bar.
+The first page is a landing page that includes my bio, video introduction of myself, history of my web development journey, and how best to contact me.
+The second page includes the projects I've completed and highlights the JavaScript, HTML, and CSS skills I've aquired through each project.

 The projects that I share on this site include: